webrtc-for-the-curious/webrtc-for-the-curious/manuscript/01-what-why-and-how.md

 * Communicating

 These four steps happen sequentially.
 The prior step must be 100% successful for the subsequent one to even begun.
 At a high level this is what each one of these steps is accomplishing.

+One pecuilar fact about WebRTC is that it actually made up of many other protocols!
+To make WebRTC we stitch together many existing technologies.
+In that sense WebRTC is more a combination and configuration of well understood tech that has been around since the early 2000s.

+Each of these steps have dedicated chapters, but it is helpful to understand them at a high level first.
+Since they are dependant on each other it will help explain each steps purpose more.

+## Signaling

+When a WebRTC Agent starts it has no idea who it is going to communicate with and what they are going to communicate about.
+Signaling solves this issue!
+Signaling is used to bootstrap the call so that the two WebRTC agents can start communicating directly.

+Signaling uses an existing protocol SDP.
+SDP is a plain text buffee made up off key/value pairs and contains a list of 'media sections'.
+The SDP that the two WebRTC Agents exchange contains details like.

+* IPs and Ports that the agent is reachable on (candidates)
+* How many audio and video tracks the agent wishes to send
+* What audio and video codecs the agent supports
+* Values used while connecting (uFrag/uPwd)
+* Values used while securing (certificate fingerprint)

+## Connecting

+The two WebRTC Agents now know enough details to attempt to connect to each other.
+WebRTC again uses an existing technology called ICE.

+ICE (Interactive Connectivity Establishment) is a protocol that pre-dates WebRTC.
+ICE allows the establishment of a connection between two Agents.
+These Agents could be in the same network, or on the other side if the world.
+ICE is the solution to establishing a direct connection without a central server.

+The real magic here is 'NAT Traversal' and TURN Servers.
+These two concepts all you to communicate with an IP/Port that you can't connect to because it's in another subnet.
+We will explore these topics in depth later.

+Once ICE successfully connects, WebRTC then moves on to establishing an encrypted transport.
+This transport is used for the audio, video and data.

+## Securing

+## Communicating

+# How does WebRTC (the API) work